pingcap/docs/key-visualizer-monitoring-tool.md

 ## Access Key Visualizer

-Key Visualizer is one of the TiDB Dashboard components.
-It is directly integrated to PD instances and does not require a separate deployment.
-You can access this TiDB Dashboard component on any PD instance via browsers by using the following address:
+As one of the offerings of TiDB Dashboard, Key Visualizer is directly integrated into PD instances and does not require a separate deployment.
+You can access TiDB Dashboard on any PD instance via your browser by using the following address:

 {{< copyable "" >}}